Thiruvalluvar: Jain claim

+According to Kovaimani and Nagarajan the jain tamil jain text Naladiyar is next only to the Tirukkural in fame among the Tamil literary works.
+Along with the Tirukkural, it is one of the first books published in Tamil, when it came to print from palm leaf manuscripts for the first time in 1812.

+There is an old Tamil proverb praising both the text that says "Nālaṭiyār and the Tirukkural are very good in expressing human thoughts just as the twigs of the banyan and the neem trees are good in maintaining the teeth."

+According to A. Chakravarthy Nainar,the two great works, Kural and Naladiyar, were the works of Jaina teachers.
+The Jaina tradition associates the work with Kunda Kunda Acharya, also known as Elachariyar in the Tamil region, the chief of the Southern Pataliputra Dravidian Sanghaat, who lived around the latter half of the first century BCE and the former half of the first century CE.

+In his book, Professor Shulman adverted to “a widespread scholarly view that Thiruvalluvar was a Jain”.
+Like his work, he “effectively belongs to everyone”, the scholar added.

+In respect of Thiruvalluvar’s religion, Sastri, who extolled Tirukkural as a “comprehensive manual of ethics, polity and love”, was emphatic in saying that “the author was most probably a learned Jaina divine and his close acquaintance with the works of Manu, Kautilya and Vatsyayana is unmistakable”.

+Hindu claim

 According to other scholars, Valluvar's writings suggest that he belonged to Hinduism.
 Hindu teachers have mapped his teachings in ISO to the teachings found in Hindu texts.
-Valluvar's treatment of the concept of ahimsa or non-violence, which is the principal concept in both Jainism and Hinduism, bolsters this argument.

 While the text extols the virtue of non-violence, it also dedicates many of 700 porul couplets to various aspects of statecraft and warfare in a manner similar to Arthasastra: "An army has a duty to kill in battle, and a king must execute criminals for justice."
 This non-mystic realism and the readiness for just war teachings are similar to those found in Hinduism.
 According to M. S. Purnalingam Pillai, Valluvar has not condemned Saiva Siddhanta or its principles anywhere in the text, which he says is the crucial test to be applied in determining his religion.
 Matthieu Ricard believes Valluvar belonged to the Shaivite tradition of South India.

 The three parts that the Kural literature is divided into, namely, aram (virtue), porul (wealth) and inbam (love), aiming at attaining vitu (ultimate salvation), follow, respectively, the first three of the four foundations of Hinduism, namely, dharma, artha, kama and moksha.
 According to Norman Cutler, the prodigious 13th-century Tamil scholar Parimelalakar – who wrote the most influential commentary on ISO – interprets the layout and focus on the Valluvar to be synonymous with the Sanskritic concept of Puruṣārtha (the objectives of human life).
 According to Parimelalakar, the Valluvar text covers primarily and directly the first three aspects, but not vitu (moksha, release).
 The text, however, does cover turavaram (renunciation) – the means to attain spiritual release.
 Thus, vitu is indirectly discussed in the Kural text.